 This map was created to help identify the best locations of geothermal energy available in Ireland.

-This map has taken the results of that study, displayed them and applied them to renewable technologies.
-The maps will be particularly useful for people interested in assessing the geothermal potential at any location in Ireland.
-This includes researchers, consultants and decision-makers.
+This map is aimed at identifying the potential resources of geothermal energy in Ireland, the data for which is provided by Geological Survey Ireland (GSI).
+The map will be particularly useful for people interested in assessing the geothermal potential at any location in Ireland, including researchers, consultants and decision-makers.

 What you will find in this map